 Land use in Grand Isle is regulated through Zoning Bylaws and Subdivision Regulations according to a Zoning Map that delineates six (6) zoning districts and one (1) overlay district (Table 6.3).
-The town plan includes future land use area purpose statements and a future land use map, which should be used as a basis for updates to the town's zoning and subdivision regulations.
-The future land use areas are listed in Table 6.4 and mapped on Map 6.3.
-The future land use areas are aligned with the character of the existing settlement pattern, areas in need of environmental protection and the vision of this plan.
-They identify land for residential, commercial, light industrial, agricultural, recreation, civic and conservation areas and should be used to further regulations and policy that ensures development does exceed the capacity of the lands, waters, or the towns facilities and services.
+This section includes purpose statements and a map for proposed land use planning areas, which should be used as a basis for future zoning updates (proposed land use areas are listed in Table 6.4 and mapped on Map 6.3).
+The proposed land use planning areas identify land for residential, commercial, light industrial, agricultural, recreation, civic and conservation areas.
+The land use areas further the character of the existing settlement pattern and vision of this plan, including that development shall not exceed the capacity of the lands, waters, or the towns facilities and services.

-The future land use map proposes changes to the current zoning map to further the vision and goals of this plan and designate the direction of future land use within the town.
-The proposed changes include eliminating the Commercial Recreation Shoreline Land Use Area and the Residential Shoreline Land Use Area and replacing it with a single Shoreline Land Use Area.
-The purpose of this change is to support continued low impact residential, recreation and tourism-related development in conformance with the character of the area while prohibiting other heavier commercial uses along the shoreline.
-The future land use map also adds Grand Isle Station to the Village Land Use Area to allow for compact village scale mixed use development in conformance with the historic settlement pattern in Grand Isle Station.
+The land use areas in this section propose some changes to the current zoning map to further the vision and goals of this plan and designate the direction of future land use within the town.
+The changes include eliminating the Commercial Recreation Shoreline Land Use Area and the Residential Shoreline Land Use Area and replacing it with a single Shoreline Land Use Area, in addition to adding Grand Isle Station to the Village Land Use Area.
+The shoreline changes were made to better align the land use areas with the goals of this plan by proposing continued residential, recreation and tourism-related development in conformance with the character of the area but limiting heavier commercial uses.
+Grand Isle Station has been added to the Village Land Use Area to allow for compact village scale mixed use development in conformance with the historic settlement pattern.